greenmapc/SummerIntensive/README.md

 # SummerIntensive
 Two-week hackathon.
-Develop a system for Taxi Service.
+Development of a system for Taxi Service.

 <h1> Stack </h2>
 <ul>